Tangerine: Taxonomy

 Many citrus fruits are hybrids.
 The tangerine is either a variety of mandarin, or a hybrid of mandarin and pomelo.

 Under the Tanaka classification system, Citrus tangerina is considered a separate species.
 Under the Swingle system, tangerines are considered a group of mandarin (C. reticulata) varieties.
 Some differ only in disease resistance.
 The term is also currently applied to any reddish-orange mandarin (and, in some jurisdictions, mandarin-like hybrids, including some tangors).

 Description

 Tangerines are smaller and less rounded than oranges.
 They taste less sour, as well as sweeter and stronger, than oranges do.
 A ripe tangerine is firm to slightly soft, and pebbly-skinned with no deep grooves, as well as orange in color.
 The peel is thin, with little bitter white mesocarp.
-All of these traits are shared by mandarins generally.

 The peak tangerine season lasts from autumn to spring.
 Tangerines are most commonly peeled and eaten by hand.
 The fresh fruit is also used in salads, desserts and main dishes.
-The peel is used fresh or dried as a spice or zest for baking and drinks.

 Fresh tangerine juice and frozen juice concentrate are commonly available in the United States.

+The peel is used fresh or dried as a spice or zest for baking and drinks: the Chinese spice Chenpi is made from mandarin zest.